 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Second, Occupational Therapy Aides strongly value Relationships.
+Most importantly, Occupational Therapy Aides strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.